As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 In addition to this make sure that the pottery soaks long enough in the kiln.
 Soaking occurs in the last part of the firing schedule before the kiln starts to cool down.
 It involves keeping the kiln at its highest temperature for a while.

 Potters vary in how long they leave their ceramics to soak.
 Some recommend around 20 minutes.
 Others will leave the kiln to soak for up to an hour.
 You may need to experiment with what works for you.

 Soaking gives the clay, glaze, and underglaze a chance to fully mature.
 A long enough soak will help rectify imperfections in the glaze and smooth it out.
 As such, it may reduce underglaze smudging and bleeding.

-Underglaze smudging and bleeding is a frustrating problems.
+Underglaze smudging and bleeding are frustrating problems.
 After making your pottery and decorating it, it’s a pest to take it from the kiln and find the underglaze has run.
-Hopefully this article will have given you some tips on how to avoid it.
+Hopefully, this article will have given you some tips on how to avoid it.
 And help you decorate your pottery with nice crisp underglaze edges.